Keto and your bowels

 If you tell your family doctor or your neighbour that you suffer from constipation and nine times out of ten you will be advised to eat extra fibre.
 Unfortunately, this is another medical myth.
 It is advice that has been used for years but has no effect at all and for which there is no medical evidence.
 In fact, too much fibre causes constipation.

 If you make sure you eat enough vegetables and keep to the 25 grams of net carbohydrates you are getting more than enough fiber.
 It is not necessary to add products such as chia seed, psyllium or linseed to your diet.

 It is very easy to slip your mind, especially if you’re busy during the day, but drinking water is very important for your bowel movements.
 Are you always forgetting to drink and do you notice you are getting constipated?
 Make sure to install a water app on your phone so that you are reminded to drink water at regular intervals.
 What also helps is to put 2 full litre bottles of water in plain sight, for example at your workplace, and make sure they are empty at the end of the day.

 It sounds easy: a pill and there you go, your constipation is gone.
 But taking pills also has disadvantages.
 Laxatives such as bisacodyl can make your bowels lazy by overstimulation which leaves you with a whole new issue.
 I strongly advise against them.

 There are also laxatives that cause your stool to soften, such as Metamucil or lactulose.
 If you use those for an extended period of time your bowels get addicted to them.
 Stopping then becomes very difficult.
-They also often contain sweeteners and for that reason alone it is not advised to use them.
+They also often contain sweeteners and for that reason alone you are not advised to use them.

-In case of longer term constipation, stomach pain or painful bowel movements it is always advised to contact your medical caregiver.
+Please note: if you experience long term constipation, stomach pain or painful bowel movements you are always advised to contact your medical caregiver.